Setasign/SetaPDF-Signer-X509-PDO-Collection/README.md

 // ...
 ```

-Please note that this class is only an example implementation and we build in the
+Please note that this class is only an example implementation and we build it in the
 `setasign\SetaPDF2\Demos\Signer\X509\Collection` namespace to show that it is only a
 demonstration.
 You should create your own implementation in your own namespace of it.